Connor56/grabit/README.md

 Major.Minor.Patch

 - Major: Breaking changes.
-- Minor: New feature has been added, but backwards compatible.
+- Minor: New feature has been added, but it is backwards compatible.
-- Patch: Backwards compatible bug fixes.
+- Patch: Backwards compatible bug fixes or small doc changes.

 ## Future Features